- Reasons Why Your Dog Lays On Its Back/Side When You Approach Him

 What To Do If Your Dog Is Rolling Its Back When You Approach Him

-You should call in a professional in a rare situation where your dog is trying to challenge your authority—bath your dog regularly to prevent them from skin irritations.
+You should call in a professional in a rare situation where your dog is trying to challenge your authority—bathe your dog regularly to prevent skin irritations.

 Purrfect n’ Pawesome is the brainchild of Amanda, who has been into researching and writing about pets to help other pet parents in nurturing their adorable pets.
 Currently, she runs Purrfect n’ Pawesome along with her team of experienced and dedicated pet experts.
 Along with being an awesome writer and entrepreneur, Amanda is a cat mom to two innocently spoiled cats, Balanca and Scruffy.